 Arizona city courts hear misdemeanor and petty offense cases that occur within their city or town limits such as DUI, shoplifting, and domestic violence.
 Some city courts do not require that city court judges be attorneys.

 Arizona justice courts hear misdemeanor and criminal traffic cases that occur on the freeways, county land, or state land.
-There are 26 justice courts in Maricopa County.
+There are 26 justice courts in Maricopa County (Glendale, Peoria, Surprise, Sun City, Avondale are a few of them).
 Arizona law allows individuals who are not attorneys to be elected as justice court judges.

 Arizona superior courts hear felony cases that occur in their particular county and misdemeanor cases that are otherwise not provided for by law according to Article VI § 14(4) of the Arizona Constitution.
 All superior court judges must be attorneys.